Additional details coming soon. Please check back for updates.

 Javier Celaya, Founder of Dosdoce.com, shares his findings and takeaways from more than 150 studies and reports on the use of new technologies around the globe and their impact on audio.
 This session will provide key data points and information on worldwide content creation, business models, distribution, marketing, and more. - The Intersection of Audio, Music, Video, and Podcasting

 In this hands-on presentation and workshop, NYU faculty member and nonprofit digital strategist Boris Kievsky offers practical skills through hands-on training that move beyond generic AI prompts.
-You'll learn to build your own customized Gems, AI "assistants" tailored to your specific needs, to help automate repetitive work and ensure that every output reflects your unique brand voice.
-From crafting book titles to impactful marketing and sales handles, and more, these tools will not only streamline your workflow, but also become your next competitive edge.
+You'll learn to build your own customized Gems, AI "assistants" to help automate repetitive work and ensure that every output reflects your unique brand voice.
+From crafting book titles to impactful marketing and sales handles and more, these tools will become your next competitive edge.

 Day 5, January 9

 Creating a strong presence in translated works, both fiction and non-fiction, is now a key part of a global publishing strategy for publishers big and small.
-Juan Milà, Editorial Director of HarperVia at HarperCollins, takes us inside the world of storytelling for a borderless audience, sharing strategies for title selection, creating covers that resonate across the globe, and insights into trends and tactics in this growing market.
-As more and more readers in Europe and Asia are reading in English, Milà and a renowned literary agent will address this important trend and what it means for the rights market.
+Juan Milà, Editorial Director of HarperVia at HarperCollins, takes us inside the world of storytelling for a borderless audience, sharing strategies for title selection, creating covers that resonate across the globe, and insights into trends and tactics influencing the rights market.